fprisse/fprisse.github.io/index.md

 ---
 layout: "post"
 title: "Curriculum Vitae"
-permalink: /
+permalink: fprisse.github.io
 ---

+# Florent Prisse - Innovation Manager

-Florent is an expert at data-driven optimisation for asset intensive industries: Industry X.0 & IoT.
-Hands-on supervision of the improvement process from advanced analytics and innovation to implementation and performance management.
+Florent is an expert at data-driven optimisation and hardware innovation.
+Hands-on supervision of the improvement process from analytics & innovation to implementation & performance management.
 Brings simplicity and transparency.
 Florent is a vigilant defender of inclusiveness and diversity: “Stuff that adds up” for the benefit of client, employer and society at large.

 ### EXPERIENCE
 #### 2011 – to date: Consultant @ Capgemini Invent, Utrecht
 Content matter expert on hardware innovation and performance management in asset intensive industries such as manufacturing, upstream energy and public infrastructure.
 Improving uptime and quality through equipment reliability and production control.
 Creating a near real-time view upon the state of the asset and process through:
  - Performance management & quality (Ops & AM)
  - Planning, scheduling & contractor management
  - Advanced analytics & Industrial IoT
+ - Hardware Innovation

 [click here for project summaries](https://fprisse.github.io/projects_invent)

 #### 2018 - 2020 : Practice lead APM @ Capgemini Group, Paris